dora-metrics/pelorus/docs/philosophy/outcomes/Overview.md

     ---

     Measures the sustainability of the platform and whether it continues to be used beyond initial onboarding

+-   :material-account-clock: __Adoption lead time__

+    ---

+    Measures a team’s ability to onboard into a new platform, tool or pattern and exposes constraints in the process

+-   :material-counter: __Adoption Density__

+    ---

+    Measures the quantity and quality of user activity

 -   :fontawesome-solid-people-roof: __Operational efficiency__